 Queen Elizabeth National Park is open all-year-long, but wildlife viewing is at its best from January to February and June to July (the Dry seasons).
 However, this scenic park is at its most beautiful in the Wet seasons from March to May and August to December.
 April May, August, and September are very wet months and during that time, the rain might interfere with your safari.

-The climate in Queen Elizabeth NP is warm.
+.
 Temperatures remain uniform throughout the year.
 Daytime temperatures rise to around 29°C/84°F and slowly fall to around 17°C/63°F at night.
 Queen Elizabeth NP doesn’t have a real Dry season, so there is always a potential for rain.
 Rain happens less during December through January, with June and July having the least rain.

 January & February – Rain should still be expected even though this time of year enjoys dry weather, in general.
 Rains can even happen for days at a time.